 This was one of the most important lessons for me when I was first becoming interested in the concept of financial independence – if you save a high enough proportion of your income, you can dramatically reduce the amount of time you have to work in your ordinary job.

 Going from £500 saved a month to £1,250 is a matter of cutting a significant proportion of your expenses.
 Whilst this level of saving may be too much for even the extremely frugal of you, the point is hopefully clear.

 An emergency fund is a pool of money you set aside and leave within a bank account which is reserved for unexpected emergency expenses.
 The amount required varies by person but you should have enough to cover at least one month’s expenses.

-Whilst investing is critical to becoming financially independent, I would first advise you build up this emergency fund within a cash bank account.
-Whilst this doesn’t provide the wealth building benefits of investing, this will provide peace of mind in case you or your family ever run into a financial emergency like a broken down car, urgent house repairs or medical bills.
+Whilst investing is critical to becoming financially independent, I would first advise you to build up this emergency fund within a cash bank account.
+Whilst this doesn’t provide the wealth-building benefits of investing, this will provide peace of mind in case you or your family ever run into a financial emergency like a broken down car, urgent house repairs or medical bills.

 In 2019, CNBC reported here that 60% of Americans don’t have enough money to cover an unexpected $1000 dollar emergency expense.
 Whilst I would like to think the situation in the slightly less consumerist UK would be better, I imagine the results would be fairly similar.